Qualified Immunity (QI) and its derivatives are problematic, and the key to judicial reform required to restore Constitutional civil rights.

-Let's consider "qualified immunity" (QI), and its derivatives.
-Yes, it needs to exist, but its practical application must be limited.
+Yes, QI needs to exist, but its practical application must be limited.
 And everyone has known this for some time.

 There are exceptions.
-And when those exceptions violate civil rights, most are aware that officers are not held liable for civil rights violations in our courts, often because judges allow that officers nearly always have "qualified immunity" from liability.
+And when those exceptions violate civil rights, most are aware that officers are rarely held liable for civil rights violations by our courts, often because judges allow that officers nearly always have "qualified immunity" from liability.
 In an era where everyone can see the videos, and rights violations are painfully obvious, that notion seems to seriously fail the American people.

 The Constitutional civil rights that the Federal courts exist to protect stem from the US Constitution, the highest law of the land.
 Nothing supersedes it.
 No law, and no court ruling can take priority over the Constitution, or diminish the rights enshrined there.
-Video proves many cases today.
+That is where we started.

 In 1804 in Little v Barreme, Justice John Marshall said (of civil rights violations), "A violation is a violation...and (when rights are violated) restitution is due..."
 He was weighing the matter before him in the scales of justice, and he focused on the perspective of the violated.
 He wrote that he struggled as he considered the perspective of the naval officer "following orders" and observed that officers are expected to follow orders.
 However, a violation had occurred, someone was harmed, and the damaged party must be made whole.
 The rights violator was before him, so the violator was held liable.